kubermatic/kubelb/docs/architecture.md

 #### Dedicated

-In this topology, the envoy proxy is deployer per load balancer service.
+In this topology, the envoy proxy is deployed per load balancer service.

 #### Shared